Worcester, England: Amenities and landmarks

+An additional large area known as Pitchcroft close to the city centre on the east bank of the River Severn next to the railway viaduct, is an open 100 acre public space except on days when it is used for horse racing.

-A statue of Sir Edward Elgar, commissioned from Kenneth Potts and unveiled in 1981, stands at the end of Worcester High Street facing the cathedral, yards from the original location of his father's music shop, which was demolished in the 1960s.
+A statue of the composer Edward Elgar, commissioned from Kenneth Potts and unveiled in 1981, stands at the end of Worcester High Street facing the cathedral, a few metres from the original location of his father's music shop which was demolished in the 1960s.
 Elgar's birthplace was the nearby village of Broadheath.
+Plaques installed in the city include a dedication to the medieval Jewish community at Copenhagen Street.